Des Moines Brain Injury Attorneys

 What Is Non-Traumatic Brain Injury?

-While traumatic brain injuries occur more frequently, with approximately 1,700,000 people suffering from new traumatic brain injuries each year, non-traumatic brain injuries are also occurring at an alarming rate, with an estimated 917,000 individuals suffering from new non-traumatic brain injuries each year.
+While traumatic brain injuries occur more frequently with approximately 1,700,000 people suffering from new traumatic brain injuries each year, non-traumatic brain injuries are also occurring at an alarming rate, with an estimated 917,000 individuals suffering from new non-traumatic brain injuries each year.
 Like a traumatic brain injury, a non-traumatic brain injury is very serious and needs to be treated by a medical professional promptly.

-Unlike traumatic brain injury, which is caused by an impact to the head such as that which often occurs in an automobile accident, non-traumatic brain injury is caused by a nonviolent incident such as the following:
+Unlike a traumatic brain injury, which is caused by an impact to the head such as that which often occurs in an automobile accident, non-traumatic brain injury is caused by a nonviolent incident such as the following:

 - Illness: A common illness that causes a non-traumatic brain injury is meningitis.
 This is an infection that spreads to the brain through blood, causing brain tissue damage and thereby undermining the health and function of the brain.
 Other infections may also cause swelling of the brain tissue, which can impair brain health and function.
 Additionally, autoimmune issues, cancer, and allergic reactions can all cause brain swelling.
 The result of these illnesses is often a non-traumatic brain injury.